TalkBank/batchalign/README.txt

 === Running ===

 This program comes with a copy of P2FA and the requisite models.
-Therefore, it can be simply ran as a Python script.
+Therefore, it can be simply run as a Python script.

 The input folder has to be organized in a very specific way.
 Inside it, place ONLY =.cha= files and =.mp3= or =.wav= files to align with